charkour/zundo/README.md

 ### `create`

 Create from `zundo` will return a store hook that has undo/redo capabilities.
-In addition to what fields are in the provided in your `StoreState`, the functions `undo`, `redo`, `clear`, and `getState` are added as well.
+In addition to what fields are in the provided in your `StoreState`, the functions `undo`, `redo`, `clearUndoHistory`, and `getState` are added as well.

 This works for multiple undoable stores in the same app.

 - `undo`: call function to apply previous state (if there are previous states).
 Optionally pass a number of steps to undo.
 - `redo`: call function to apply future state (if there are future states).
 Future states are "previous previous states."
 Optionally pass a number of steps to redo.
-- `clear`: call function to remove all stored states from your undo store. _Warning:_ clearing cannot be undone.
+- `clearUndoHistory`: call function to remove all stored states from your undo store. _Warning:_ clearing cannot be undone.

 Dispatching a new state will clear all of the future states.